-: Summative and Formative Assessments Teacher Determined Criteria
+Summative and Formative Assessments Teacher Determined Criteria

 Reading 70% 30%

 History 70% 30%

 English 70% 30%

 Math 70% 30%

 Science 70% 30%

 Progress monitoring exams (nine weeks and semester assessments) are summative for the standards taught up to that point in the year.
-Conversion chart will be used for standards' based assessments to determine the numeric grade for students.
+Conversion chart may be used for rigorous standards' based assessments to determine the numeric grade for students.

-- These tests should be developed in Performance Matters as feasible.
+- 2. These tests should be developed in Otus or other core instructional platforms as feasible.
 Students must be allowed to retake assessments to earn a passing grade without penalty. - 3.
 There must be a minimum of 1 grade per week entered in Skyward in any category.
 This is to ensure that students and parents are kept aware of student progress throughout the nine weeks. - 4.
 When there is a student who receives a score of 50 or less on a nine weeks or semester grade, a plan for improvement MUST be developed and monitored.
-This process is to be done for any and all students scoring at or below 50.
 This process is to be followed at each 9 week reporting period.
-This plan is to be developed by the teacher along with support from the appropriate instructional coach.
+This plan is to be developed by the teacher along with support from the appropriate instructional coach or designee.